Keyboard shortcuts

 Press Esc to hide this help

 Humanoid robots could be used to take on physically demanding, hazardous, and repetitive work in spaces built for humans, including shipyards, energy infrastructure, construction sites, and factories.
 However, a useful robot for these spaces must coordinate locomotion, whole body motion, perception, contact, and operator supervision.
-In this thesis we present a system doing this via a behavior authoring and runtime system.
-Furthermore, we argue that behavior coordination architecture is itself a measurable design variable affecting the ability to readily acheive these tasks in the real world.
-Specifically, we argue that architecture implicates speed, robustness across task variation, and adaptation time when modifying a behavior for a new task.
+In this thesis, we present a way of doing this via a behavior authoring and runtime system.
+We argue that behavior architecture can be a primary enabler of robot capability, task execution speed, and reliability.
+We also argue that runtime editability of behaviors enables fast behavior creation, adaptation, extension, and combination.
+This means if the operator can “dream it” using the available behavior nodes, in a short amount of time, they can get the robot to “do it” repeatably, autonomously, and quickly.